ruc-practical-ai/codespaces-tutorial/README.md

 The codespace and all its dependencies are are defined in the devcontainer.
 If we make changes to the devcontainer, we need to reload it for those changes to take effect.
 Use `Cmd` / `Ctrl` + `Shift` + `P` &rarr; `Codespaces: Rebuild Container` to rebuild the container.

 Do not use `gh codespace rebuild` unless you really want to rebuild the entire image (including the base container environment that the codespace is built from, which in most cases in this class we leave unchanged).
 This takes a long time since it re-downloads the entire image.

+#### VS Code Tips and Tricks

+VS Code has some [tips and tricks](https://code.visualstudio.com/docs/devcontainers/tips-and-tricks) for working with devcontainers and codespaces that are helpful to read.

 ### Limitations